robertdavidgraham/heartleech/README.md

 OpenSSL for one 32/64 bits leaves artifacts behind that disrupt the other build, so you need two separate directories to build the two different sizes.

-Mac OS X includes OpenSSL/0.9.8, which doesn't support heartbeats.
-Therefore, you need to follow the same steps as above.
+Mac OS X includes OpenSSL/0.9.8, which doesn't support heartbeats (Jon Callas has an excellent post as to why).
+Therefore, you need to follow the same steps as above for Linux.
 However, instead of the normal "`./config`" command, you have to do "`./Configure darwin64-x86_64-cc`".
 I just build the 64-bit version, but in theory you should be able to build the 32-bit version and even the PowerPC version.
 If you want to make a